GENeSYS-MOD/GENeSYS_MOD.readthedocs/docs/source/mathematical_formulation/sets.rst

 The list of regions usually includes a "World" region which provides generic data for some parameters, that is used by the model if no region specific data is defined.
 However, this "World" region is only used in the pre-processing phase of the model run and then excluded from the actual computation.

-The aliases for region are r and rr (if multiple regions are needed, see also :ref:`region2`), while r_full and rr_full mark the full list of regions prior to eventual filtering (e.g. before removal of the "World" region).
+**Aliases:** The aliases for region are r and rr (if multiple regions are needed, see also :ref:`region2`), while r_full and rr_full mark the full list of regions prior to eventual filtering (e.g. before removal of the "World" region).

 **Naming convention:** The name of regions usually includes the country ISO2 code (e.g. "DE","NO","FR",...) and then potentially sub-regions separated by a "_" (e.g. "DE_BE","NO_1",...). *The macro-regions currently do not have a naming convention.*